modernben/forge-docs/1.0/servers/backups.md

 1. Amazon S3
 2. DigitalOcean Spaces
+3. Custom (S3 Compatible)

-For both storage providers you need to provide Forge with:
+For Amazon S3 and DigitalOcean Spaces storage providers you need to provide Forge with:

 - Region (`eu-west-2`, `nyc3` etc..)
+- Bucket
+- Access Key
+- Secret Key

+When using a Custom provider, you must supply:

+- Endpoint (the URL that the host is available at)
 - Bucket
 - Access Key
 - Secret Key